At a glance

 Young kids first run into fractions in everyday life.
-For example, you might offer a toddler half a cookie, or share a drink by pouring it into two equal cups.
+For example, you might offer half a cookie, or share a drink by pouring it into two equal cups.

 Once kids start school, they learn about fractions in stages.
 Here’s when kids are typically taught:

 By the end of grade school, many kids understand and can do basic problems with fractions.
-Others are still learning.
-They may need more time and practice to fully understand the concept.
+Others may need more time and practice to fully understand the concept.
 It’s common for students to have a hard time with fractions — even kids who do well in math.

 In middle and high school, kids continue to learn about fractions.
 But the work gets even more complex.
 Students may be asked to multiply fractions, like ¾ × ½, or use variables.

-If you’re still concerned, take notes about your child’s skills and then connect with your child’s teacher.
-The teacher may be able to give your child extra attention or practice with fractions — or teach fractions in a different way.
+When kids are having trouble with fractions, educators and families should work together to understand what’s happening.
+Teachers may be able to give kids extra attention or practice with fractions — or teach fractions in a different way.